How Much Does Breast Reduction Surgery Cost? A Detailed Look

 For insurance purposes, purely cosmetic surgeries aren’t considered medically necessary.
 For a breast reduction, which always includes a second procedure, a breast lift, the estimated cost starts at $6,000.
 This isn’t the real cost of the surgery, but rather the base rate.
 Factors to consider in the price of a successful breast reduction surgery include:

 - Board certification.
-The surgeons at Rowe Plastic Surgery may have a higher consulting fee due to their years of experience and their board certification.
+The breast reduction surgeons at Rowe Plastic Surgery may have a higher consulting fee due to their years of experience and their board certification.
 In return, you get the assurance of the American Society of Plastic Surgeons, which stands behind the certification.
 Certification isn’t easy to achieve and has to be renewed every few years.

 - Experience and skills.
 The skills of your surgeon, along with the years of experience, contribute to the success of your procedure.